aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 `Bottlerocket` is supported when using managed nodegroups or self-managed auto-scaling groups.

-To create a Bottlerocket managed ndoegroup:
+To create a Bottlerocket managed nodegroup:

 ```ts
 cluster.addNodegroupCapacity('BottlerocketNG', {